-Colleen McCullough, highly regarded author of 25 novels, died on Thursday, January 29, 2015 at a Norfolk Island, Australia hospital.
-McCullough had been in failing health and according to reports the cause of death was kidney failure.
-She is survived by her husband, Ric Robinson, and several step children.
+Colleen McCullough, a highly regarded author of 25 novels, died on Thursday, January 29, 2015, at a Norfolk Island, Australia hospital.
+McCullough had been in failing health, and according to reports, the cause of death was kidney failure.
+She is survived by her husband, Ric Robinson, and several stepchildren.

 Critics did not speak kindly of The Thorn Birds, but the book went on to be made into a highly popular American mini-series.
 McCullough was outspoken about the criticism her book received and was noted for her strong opinions on many topics.
 Other work, including a series set in ancient Rome, was received more kindly.
 The Masters of Rome series was particularly noted for its exhaustive research.

 Nearly everything about Ms. McCullough had unrestrained heft: her voice, her laugh, her frame, her opinions, the blizzard of cigarettes she smoked each day and, most conspicuously, her books.
 “The Thorn Birds” clocked in at 533 pages.
 Titles in her “Masters of Rome” series, a seven-volume cycle set in the ancient world, could run far longer: The inaugural entry, “The First Man in Rome” (1990), spanned 896 pages, some 100 of them devoted to a glossary.